infoeducatie/gazeta/wp-content/plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 2.3.6 =
+* New: Added a couple of new customization options for the Facebook Like Box/Page Plugin which allow you to select a small/slim header for the Like Box and hide the call-to-action button (if available)
+* Fix: The plugin now works with Access Tokens which use the new recently-released version 2.4 of the Facebook API

+= 2.3.5 =
+* New: Replace the Facebook 'Like Box' with the new Facebook 'Page Plugin' as the Facebook Like Box will be deprecated on June 23rd, 2015.
+Settings can be found under the Misc tab on the plugin's Customize page.
+* Fix: Hashtags which contain foreign characters are now correctly linked to the hashtag on Facebook
+* Fix: Links within Facebook post descriptions weren't opening in a new tab
+* Fix: Removed empty style tags from some elements
+* Fix: The URLs used for the 'Share' icons are now encoded to prevent any HTML validation errors
+* Fix: Shared Facebook posts now link to the new shared post and not to the original post that was shared on Facebook
+* Fix: Corrected a minor issue with the plugin caching string
+* Fix: Fixed a minor issue with tags in the Facebook post text when creating/sharing an event
+* Tweak: Add some stricter CSS to some parts of the feed to prevent theme conflicts
+* Tweak: Automatically link the Facebook event name to the event now rather than it having to be enabled on the plugin's 'Typography' settings page

 = 2.3.4 =
-* Fix: The event description is no longer shown twice in event posts.
-It was previously shown in the post text itself and in the event details.
+* Fix: The Facebook event description is no longer shown twice in event posts.
+It was previously shown in the post text itself and in the Facebook event details.
-* Fix: Fixed a rare bug which would occur if your Facebook page or group name contained a number
+* Fix: Fixed a rare bug which would occur if your Facebook page or Facebook group name contained a number

 = 2.3.3 =
 * Fix: Removed a PHP notice which was missed in the last update.
 Apologies for the two updates in quick succession.